 Bungalows typically had one or more fireplaces.
 Chimneys should be checked for structural and fire safety.

-Fireplaces and chimneys should be assessed for fire safety if they are to be used for heating.
-Chimneys should also be checked by an engineer to ensure that they are structurally sound.
+Chimneys should be checked by a chartered professional engineer to ensure that they are structurally sound.
 Common problems associated with chimneys include cracking, weak mortar, rising damp, rot in nearby timber, and slumping or unevenness in the floor.

 Open fireplaces and coal ranges were the only means of heating in the bungalow.
 The living room always had a fireplace, and a second back-to-back fireplace was often installed in the dining room.
 Bedrooms seldom had a fireplace.